 - Use this feature only if other identification methods have failed, as it may be more resource intensive. - Use the minimum search area to improve performance. - Related Objects are sensitive to window sizing.
 Resizing may alter object positions and relationships.
+Take this into account.

-This should be taken into account. - Each identification method (Automatic, XPath, and JavaScript) has its own set of related objects.
-These related objects are not shared among identification methods. - If several relations exist, they all need to be found in order for the identification to succeed.
+- Each identification method (Automatic, XPath, JavaScript, and Descriptors) has its own set of related objects.
+These related objects are not shared among identification methods. - If several relations exist, they must all be found in order for the identification to succeed.

-Replace an Object
+Replacing an Object

 If you selected the wrong object during recording, or an object has permanently changed, you can replace it with a different object without replacing the step.
-This effectively resets the step, deleting changes made to the original step such as relations.
-Place your mouse in the upper right corner of the step and click to open the Step Editor, click (expand) Object, and click Replace Select the new object and replay the macro.
+This effectively resets the step, deleting changes (such as relations) made to the original step.

-Using this option tells the macro recorder that the object currently referenced in the step is incorrect.
-The macro recorder will remove any current knowledge of the object and learn the object you select.
-Therefore, you should only use the Replace option if the object you used during recording was the wrong one.
+Using the Replace option tells the macro recorder that the object currently referenced in the step is incorrect.
+The macro recorder removes all current knowledge of the object and learns the object you select.
+Therefore, you must use the Replace option only if you used the wrong object during recording.